lynnfaraday/aresmush.com/_root/mush-101/telling-your-story.md

 > Why would you log into a game and not play?
 MUSHes are social communities.
 Sometimes you just want to have the game open like a chat window while you're working or watching TV.
 Or maybe you've made plans to do a specific scene with someone when they log in later, or you're doing some behind-the-scenes activities.
 Whatever the reason, not everyone who's online is available for roleplay.

-To get to the actual virtual world – the Onstage (or IC – In Character) area of the game, you use the `ic` or `onstage` command.
+To get to the actual virtual world – the Onstage (or IC – In Character) area of the game, you use the `+ic` or `onstage` command.
 Once you're there, you can navigate around the game world until you find a place to set your scene.
 This video shows you how to navigate around a MUSH.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gkDVL3ld7GA" frameborder="0" allowfullscreen></iframe>